Wildfires Latest: Helpful Weather; Oregon Official Warns Of 'Mass Fatality Incident'

 Half a million Oregonians are under some kind of evacuation notice while about 40,000 have already fled.

-At least six people have died as a result of wildfires in Oregon.
-Dozens more are missing, Gov. Kate Brown said during a virtual news conference on Friday.
+By Saturday evening, at least eight people had died as a result of wildfires in Oregon.
+Gov. Kate Brown said dozens were missing during a virtual news conference a day earlier.

-Fire officials in Oregon are expressing optimism that a change in conditions is enabling progress by the 3,000 fire personnel in the state.
+Fire officials in Oregon expressed optimism that a change in conditions is enabling progress by the 3,000 fire personnel in the state.

 "Cooler temperatures, along with moisture in the air, helped the firefighters put us in a position to move from just life safety to the offense against these fires," said Department of Forestry Chief of Fire Protection Doug Grafe during the press conference.